zowe/docs-site/docs/extend/extend-apiml/onboard-micronaut-enabler.md

     - **`apiml.service.ssl[0].keyStoreType`**

-        type of the keystore, e.g. PKCS12
+        is the type of the keystore, (Example: PKCS12)

     - **`apiml.service.ssl[0].keyStore`**